-- the systematic thematic approach (selection of issuers active in themes or sectors related to sustainable development as evidenced by an internal rating system demonstrating net positive impact of the portfolio towards achievement of SDGs); - the Best-in-universe approach (selection of best rated issuers regardless of their business sector in comparison with the MSCI Europe Net Dividend Reinvested, the Fund's reference index (the "Reference Index"), which is a broad market index); - the exclusion approach: the Fund does not use exclusions as a central tenet of its sustainability approach.
+- a thematic approach (assessment of positive contribution of each company to sustainability objectives based on impact/obstruction indicators identified for each sector.
+Only companies contributing to one or more of the sustainability objectives defined by the Investment Manager are eligible in the investment universe); - a best-in-universe approach (selection of companies based on their ESG quality regardless of their business sector within the broad equity market represented by the Fund's reference index i.e., MSCI Europe Net Dividend Reinvested which is a broad market index); - an exclusion approach: the Fund does not use exclusions as a central tenet of its sustainability approach.
 However, the Fund applies the Investment Manager's minimum standards policy which sets out criteria for determining exclusions in case of companies exposed to controversial activities (such as fossil fuel, palm oil, tobacco, military equipment etc).